Project of Metaeconomics

 We must restore ethical reflection to the heart of economic reasoning, re-center policymaking on the common good, and re-embed ethical education in economics and business programs.
 Economics emerged as a subbranch of moral philosophy, and it must return to its roots (Annett, 2018)

-The overall Project of Metaeconomics is to bring ethical reflection back into economics.
-It does so by introducing the other (shared ethic-based)-interest into a Dual Interest Theory, keeping self-interest primal, but now tempered by ethical reflection as represented in the shared other-interest.
+Metaeconomics (Lynne 2020) is such an economics: It brings ethics back into view by introducing the other (shared ethic-based)-interest into a Dual Interest Theory (DIT), keeping self-interest primal, but now tempered by ethical reflection as represented in the shared other-interest.
 Adam Smith would be a Metaeconomist, a MetaEcon, as Smith saw dual interest at play in Human nature: It was about seeking own-interest, made possible only by ethical (moral sentiments) tempering of self-interest, to bring the self-interest --- that of the Econ --- down to something that the other can go along with (ethics).
-Metaeconomics is about bringing economics back to its roots.
+To Adam Smith, it was about striking good balance in the joint self & other-interest which gave form and content to the own-interest.
+Metaeconomics is about bringing economics back to its roots, seeing the Human not just the Econ, seeing the Human in a Humanomics not just an Econ in an Economics.

 Metaeconomics has the following features (Go To or Return To the Metaeconomics book overview page):